DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 I felt that I was using a lot of nervous energy*

 I was in a state of nervous tension

 Being under a lot of pressure can result in someone being ‘tightly wound’, meaning they can easily become upset, angry, or agitated by small things.
 This can result in a disproportionate reaction to these small things such as not being able to find a matching pair of socks, a small stain on the carpets, or unwashed dishes in the kitchen.
 In the normal course of life, these are easily managed.
 But when under high stress, these can be the last straw that sets a person off.
 These questions screen for the frequency of these occurrences:

 I found myself getting upset by quite trivial things

 This symptom overlaps with being easily upset/agitated.
 Normally we may be able to handle unexpected events fairly well, such as a car breaking down, a financial emergency, an illness, and so on.
 But when under high stress, these situations can feel unmanageable, and sometimes even catastrophic, leading to an over-reaction that may not be helpful to resolve the situation.
 When this is noticed, bringing stress back to a manageable level can help to restore more constructive reactions to unexpected situations.
 These questions explore the frequency of this experience:

 I found that I was very irritable

-A stressful situation can cause an extreme form of prioritization, where anything that is not working directly towards the resolution of the source of stress being seen as simply being in the way.
+A stressful situation can cause an extreme form of prioritization, where anything that is not working directly towards the resolution of the source of stress is seen as simply being in the way.
 This can result in feelings of intolerance and impatience with anything that is preventing an individual from working on a specific task.
 These feelings may also crop up with any delay, such as unexpectedly slow traffic, people walking slowly, waiting for an elevator, too many emails and messages being received, and so on.
-These questions check for the experienced frequency of which this type of impatience:
+These questions check for the experienced frequency of this type of impatience:

 I was intolerant of anything that kept me from getting on with what I was doing*